screwdriver-cd/guide/docs/about/support.md

 We monitor Stack Overflow for any posts tagged with `screwdriver-cd`.
 If there aren't any existing questions that help with your problem, feel free to ask a new one!

+# Reporting Security Issues

+We takes security very seriously, but any complex software project is going to have some vulnerabilities.
+Please submit any security issues at <screwdriver-oss-security@verizonmedia.com>, please use [github](#github) issues or [slack](#slack) for non security issues.